git-pull/tao-of-tmux/manuscript/00-foreward.md

 the scenes.
 You'll think of tmux in a different way, and may be impressed to see a client-server architecture could be implemented so seamlessly to end users.

-[*Session*](#sessions) drops you into the world launching tmux places you into.
+[*Session*](#sessions) is the container holding a collection of all your tmux' windows.
 You'll learn what a session is and how it helps you organize your workspace in the terminal.
 You'll learn how you can manipulate and rename your session, providing a fine stepping stone to the next destination.

 [*Window*](#windows) is what you see when tmux is open right in front of you.
 You'll learn to rename and move windows, to create, delete, move between